Thomas Wolfe: Critical reception

-Though he was acclaimed during his lifetime as one of the most important American writers, comparable to F. Scott Fitzgerald, Ernest Hemingway, or William Faulkner, Wolfe's reputation has been "all but destroyed" since his death, although The New York Times wrote in 2003 that Wolfe's reputation and related scholarship appeared to be on an "upswing".
-He is often left out of college courses and anthologies devoted to great writers.
+Though he was acclaimed during his lifetime as one of the most important American writers, comparable to F. Scott Fitzgerald, Ernest Hemingway, or William Faulkner, Wolfe's reputation as a writer was heavily criticized after his death.
+He was ridiculed by such prominent critics as Harold Bloom and James Wood.
+At one time he was left out of college courses and anthologies devoted to great writers.
 Faulkner and W.J.
 Cash listed Wolfe as the ablest writer of their generation, although Faulkner later qualified his praise.
 Despite his early admiration of Wolfe's work, Faulkner later decided that his novels were "like an elephant trying to do the hoochie-coochie".
 Ernest Hemingway's verdict was that Wolfe was "the over-bloated Li'l Abner of literature".

+Twenty-first century scholars have largely rejected the overly negative criticism of Wolfe from the mid to late 20th century.
+This re-assessment of Wolfe began in the 1980s with writers like Leslie Fields whose entry on Wolfe in the Dictionary of Literary Biography (1981) was one of the earlier publications to provide a more thorough and positive assessment of Wolfe's short stories.
+From this point on, positive re-assessment began to grow and current assessment of Wolfe tends to be more balanced, with a greater appreciation of his experimentation with literary forms.
+The Complete Short Stories of Thomas Wolfe was published in 1987, and his short stories were later published in several anthologies, including American Classics (1989, Marshall Cavendish), The American Short Story: A Treasury of the Memorable and Familiar, by the Great American Writers from Washington Irving to Saul Bellow (1994, State Street Press), Short Stories from the Old North State (2012, University of North Carolina Press), and Writing Appalachia: An Anthology (2020, University Press of Kentucky) among others.
+Wolfe is now read more widely in high school and college literature courses then previously.
+Today, William Faulkner and Wolfe are considered the two most important authors of the Southern Renaissance within the American literary canon.

 Legacy

 Southerner and Harvard historian David Herbert Donald's biography of Wolfe, Look Homeward, won the Pulitzer Prize for Biography in 1988.

 Wolfe inspired the works of many other authors, including Betty Smith with A Tree Grows in Brooklyn, Robert Morgan, author of Gap Creek, and Prince of Tides author Pat Conroy, who has said "My writing career began the instant I finished Look Homeward, Angel."
 Jack Kerouac idolized Wolfe.
 Ray Bradbury was influenced by Wolfe, and included him as a character in his books.
 Earl Hamner, Jr., who created the popular television series The Waltons, idolized Wolfe in his youth.

 Hunter S. Thompson credits Wolfe for his famous phrase "Fear and Loathing" (on page 62 of The Web and the Rock).